AndrewDiles/deezbotbois/README.md

 - Change log in to only request confirmation code once an attempt to login for the first time has been made, instead of asking user if they need to input one.

 - Refactor fetch functions into re-useable, importable functions.

 - Include a link in the confirmation email that auto fills the confirmationCode

 ## Potential Improvements Met

+- HIGH PRIORITY: improve import method and method of gathering icons for attributes and tech tree.
+Current system is clunky
+# DONE - Created a function that handles icon imports

 - encrypt passwords
 # DONE